Many people have grown up in the computer age not fully aware of what life

 typed in on an old round key keyboard with responses displayed on a rolling

-ribbon lights and a now vintage teletype.
-It is fairly certain that you have
+ribbon light and a now vintage teletype.
+It is fairly certain that you have more

-more computer power and storage capacity within five feet of where you are how
+computing power and storage capacity within five feet of where you are how than

-than what is shown cumulatively in the film.
-It should be noted that empty boxes
+what is shown cumulatively in the film.
+It bears noting that what might have

-ensure a realistic look to the film.
-The corporate logo was clearly seen nut
+the hardware to ensure a realistic look to the film.
+The corporate logo was seen

 eerie sense of reality but now forty years later it stands as a point frozen in